ayasa520/redroid-script/README.md

 # Remote-Android Script

-This script adds Gapps, Magisk and libndk to redroid **without recompiling the entire image**
+This script adds Gapps, Magisk and libndk to redroid **without recompiling the entire image** If you have problems with this script, you should **create an issue**.

 ## Specify an Android version